Endangered wildlife species in India

 Blackbuck – The Beautiful Antelope

 The only existing member of the genus Antelope is also known as Blackbuck.
 They are found in countries like India, and Nepal.
 More precisely, the antelope found in India is known as Blackbuck.
 This graceful endangered animal was mostly found in the plain regions of India.

 Blackbuck is popular since the early time, even before the time of independence in India.
 Many of our religious stories also reflect the presence of this beautiful species from ancient times.
 This herbivore animal is considered one of the fastest running animals.

 But for a long time, their population had decreased rapidly.
 Nowadays their survival is in critical condition in India.
 Gujarat, Punjab, Rajasthan, Maharashtra, and Haryana are the states of India, where this mesmerizing antelope is found.

 Factors for the species to become extinct are as follows

 - Hunting was the earliest and primary reason for the huge depleted ratio of the animal.
 Earlier, the kings used to hunt blackbuck as a mark of status.
 All these Inhumane practices against the survival of this living being make the entire species critically endangered in India.

-- Also, for the commercial purpose, the innocent animals were targeted.
+- Also, for commercial purposes, innocent animals were targeted.
 These beautiful antelope were also hunted for their skin.
 Poaching is another factor to harm the existence of these species in India.